electron-userland/electron-builder/docs/code-signing.md

    Please note – you can select as many certificates, as need.
 No restrictions on electron-builder side.
    All selected certificates will be imported into temporary keychain on CI server.
 4. Open context menu and `Export`.

+# How to disable Code Signing during the build process on macOS

+To disable Code Signing when building for OS X leave all the above vars unset except for CSC_IDENTITY_AUTO_DISCOVERY which needs to be set to 'false'

+This can be done by running `export CSC_IDENTITY_AUTO_DISCOVERY=false`